ATSC 3.0, also known as NextGen TV, is a digital standard for encoding and delivery of

-is a hybrid system designed to be transmitted over the air or via the internet.
+enhanced audio.
+It is a hybrid system designed to be transmitted over the air or via broadband.

-The most significant new features of ATSC 3.0 include:
+The most significant features of ATSC 3.0 include:

 for targetted advertising and pushed VOD (subscription video).